 Frequently Asked Questions

-Why are we starting a university-wide reading program
+Why did we start a university-wide reading program?

 Common reading programs have become widely popular at universities across the country for the following reasons:

 - They build community.
 Incoming students immediately have something they can discuss with each other and with other students, staff, and faculty.

 - They send the right academic message: students are asked to read a book and to think about it critically at the very start of a student's undergraduate experience.

 - They function as a high-impact educational practice: common intellectual experiences are powerful, proven means of preparing students for success in college.

 Why haven’t you picked a (graphic novel, great work of literature, etc) as the common book?